MicrosoftDocs/bing-docs/bing-docs/bing-custom-search/overview.md

 ![How Bing Custom Search works](media/BCS-Overview.png "How Bing Custom Search works.")

-> [!NOTE]
-> To comply with the new EU Copyright Directive in France, the Bing Web, News, Video, Image and all Custom Search APIs must omit some content from certain EU News sources for French users.
-The removed content may include thumbnail images and videos, video previews, and snippets which accompany search results from these sources.
-As a consequence, the Bing APIs may serve fewer results with thumbnail images and videos, video previews, and snippets to French users.

 ## Get started

-To get started using the API, pick the subscription you want from <a href="https://aka.ms/bingsearchapipricing" target="_blank">Bing API Pricing</a>.
+To get started using the API, pick the subscription you want from [Bing API Pricing](https://aka.ms/bingsearchapipricing)</a>.
 After getting your subscription key, you're all set to make your first call.

 You can easily call the API by sending a native HTTP GET request or by using the Custom Search SDK.
 For examples to help you get up and running quickly for either option, see [Quickstarts](quickstarts/quickstarts.md).

 ## Features